Eschatologue/CM_wiki/docs/gameplay/phb/damage-and-healing.md

 ## Critical Hits

-Scoring a Critical Hit on an :d20-attack: **Attack Roll** results in dealing double damage.
+Scoring a Critical Hit on an attack roll results in dealing double damage.

 **Example**: A ranger scoring a Critical Hit with a short sword (1d6 piercing damage) + 3 (Dexterity modifier).
 The ranger rolled 3 on the :die-d6: d6, dealing a total of 6 damage and it is doubled to 12 Piercing damage as a result.